pen-lang/pen/doc/src/introduction/getting-started.md

 ## Building a package

-To build the package, run the following command in the `foo` directory.
+To build the package, run a `pen build` command in the `foo` directory.

 ```sh
 pen build